An exit contract optimization problem

 Moreover, the (smallest) optimal stopping time of each agent $i=1, \cdots, n$ can be obtained from the process $L^Y$ by

-Then, at least formally at this stage, one can expect to reformulate the principal's optimization problem \eqref{eq:PrincipalPb} as an optimization problem over a class of optional processes $L$.
+Notice that in \eqref{eq:BErepresentationPA}, there may exist {multiple} solutions $L^Y$ for a given $Y$, but their running maximum $\widehat L^Y_t := \sup_{0 \le s \le t} L^Y_s$ will be the same, so that the stopping times $\hat \tau_i$ are uniquely defined.
+Then, at least formally at this stage, one can expect to reformulate the exit contract optimization problem \eqref{eq:PrincipalPb} as an optimization problem over a class of optional processes $L$.
 Let us denote by $\Lc$ the collection of all $\F$-optional processes $L: [0,T] \x \Om \longrightarrow [0, n]$, and the subsets

 Before we provide the solution of the principal's problem based on the representation in \eqref{eq:BErepresentationPA}, we show that given any $L \in \Lc^+$, one can construct an admissible contract $Y^L \in \Yc$.